sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 ##### Concurrency

 - lightweight control-flow threads for managing I/O and timeouts
-- optimised inter-VM communication for parallel computation
+- optimized inter-VM communication for parallel computation

 Each Mirage instance runs as on a single CPU core.
-Communication is optimised dynamically: if the VMs are running on the same physical machine, Mirage uses shared memory channels instead of the network stack.
+Communication is optimized dynamically: if the VMs are running on the same physical machine, Mirage uses shared memory channels instead of the network stack.